levin-fankhauser/modul-347/README.md

 ```bash
 sudo ./deployment.sh
 ```
+After pushing your image you can find it on [DockerHub](https://hub.docker.com/repositories).

 ### Important
 To run this deployment script you must be on your local machine and not in your dev-container.
 You can just pull this project on your machine and run the script with you locally installed bash shell (mostly WSL).